-2022 \$000 2021 \$000
+2023 \$000 2022 \$000

-Balance at 1 July 153 82
+Balance at 1 July 299 153

-Increase in provision 146 71
+(Decrease) / Increase during year (147) 146

-Balance at 30 June 299 153
+Balance at 30 June 152 299

 The Consolidated entity applies the AASB 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowances for all trade receivables.
 To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.